merenlab/merenlab.org/courses/PFLS/index.md

 It is crucial for the developers of anvi'o to be able to keep track of all these changes: if a particular change introduces a bug in the code that is discovered much later, there must be a way for anvi'o developers to go back to the version that was working well.
 But anvi'o developers cannot resort to creating multiple copies of every file for each major change.

 This is precisely what version control systems do for you.
 They offer you means to record your changes to files over time, allowing you to keep track of everything, go back to a specific version of your file, or recall what was actually changed between two versions of it.
-This also enhances transparency, allowing others to track your work’s evolution and collaborate while keeping a clear record of each change.
+This also enhances transparency, allowing others to track your work's evolution and collaborate while keeping a clear record of each change.

 As tracking changes through version control systems is not limited to code, it is particularly useful for scientists whose work requires them to write things, whether those things are experimental protocols, code, or text, and whether their priority is to track the evolution of their work, collaborate with others, and ensure reproducibility.